 Thank you, MassBio and MassCONNECT!

-Eli Goldberg is the founder of AWARE Engineering.
+Eli Goldberg is the founder and CEO of AWARE Engineering.
 He holds Bachelors of Science degrees in Geological Engineering, and Geology & Geophysics from the University of Wisconsin-Madison, and a Master's degree in Environmental Engineering from ETH-Zürich.
 He is currently pursuing a PhD in the Institute for Chemical and Bioengineering at ETH-Zürich along with managing the Integrated Health Platform project.

 As someone with cystic fibrosis, Eli understands what makes an effective medical regimen adherence tool.
 As an engineer with international experience in project management, he understands the technical and commercial aspects required to bring the patent pending IHP to market.